henneberger/stargate-1/README.md

     git clone git@github.com:datastax/stargate
     mvn compile test
-    mvn exec:exec #with DSE or Apache Cassandra running in the background
+    mvn exec:java #with DSE or Apache Cassandra running in the background

 If all this is working satisfactory you are ready to develop new features for Stargate.